SebastienDorgan/hylight-powerlines/strategy.md

 * Train the Stage 2 defect model on these patches, reusing pretrained weights where possible.
 * Package inference scripts/notebooks to run the two-stage pipeline on the 650 test images and to visualise detections for qualitative review.

-Despite the limited time, I aimed to produce professional-quality code supported by a consistent tooling setup, orchestrated via the `just` file.
+Despite the limited time, I aimed to produce professional-quality code supported by a consistent tooling setup, orchestrated via a *justfile*.
 The implementation is organised as follows:

 * Environment and dependencies are managed with `uv` to keep the Python toolchain and lockfile reproducible.
 * Code style and static quality are enforced with `ruff` and `pyrefly`.
 * Automated tests and coverage are handled with `pytest`.
 * Security is checked with `osv-scanner`, aggregated in `just cqa` and `just ci` targets for local and CI-friendly runs.
 * A single `just ci` command runs formatting, linting, type checking, tests, and security scanning, ensuring that every change can be validated quickly before reuse or extension.

 ## Limitations and possible extensions